04esteban04/weather-forecast/README.md

 ## How to run

-For ease, this page is hosted [here]().

-If you want to run the project locally, you have to follow the next steps:
+To run the project locally, you have to follow the next steps:

 - Install `Node.js`.
 - Head over to the project directory and open a terminal.